NottRezz/Rezz-Interaction-CFX-Extension/README.md

 # rezz-interaction

-An **ox_target-style interaction/targeting system for RedM**.
-Players hold a key to enter targeting mode — an eye icon appears at screen center.
-When looking at a registered entity or standing in a registered zone, interaction options appear as a vertical list.
-Clicking an option triggers a client event in your resource.
+A **proximity-based interaction system for RedM** with floating world markers.
+Players hold a key to enter targeting mode — nearby registered entities and zones display interactive dots at their world position on screen.
+Clicking a dot expands an options dropdown.
+Selecting an option triggers a client event in your resource.

 ## Features

+- **Proximity scanning** — discovers all nearby peds, vehicles, objects, and zones within range simultaneously
+- **Floating world markers** — interactive dots render at each entity's screen-projected position with smooth tracking
+- **Click-to-expand** — dots expand into an options dropdown on click; only one can be open at a time
 - **Model targeting** — register options by model name or hash
 - **Entity targeting** — register options by network ID
-- **Global type targeting** — options on all peds, vehicles, or objects
+- **Global type targeting** — blanket options on all peds, vehicles, or objects
 - **Zone targeting** — location-based interactions with configurable radius
-- **Conditional visibility** — `canInteract` callbacks (Lua)
+- **Conditional visibility** — `canInteract` callbacks per option
 - **C# / JS interop** — event-based API alongside Lua exports
-- **Animated UI** — smooth slide-in options with western-themed styling
+- **Western-themed UI** — dark, gold-accented styling with pulse animations and smooth transitions

 ---